Assistant Salon Manager Resume Example

 You should highlight achievements, not just duties.
 Did you reduce staff turnover, increase bookings, or train a team?
 Make it specific, like “Cut appointment no-shows by 30% through new reminder system.”

 Show that you understand trends and client needs.
-Mention overseeing new service launches, managing budgets, or growing social media engagement.
+Mention overseeing new service launches, managing budgets, or growing social media engagement—skills that also shine in an administrative manager cover letter.
 This helps hiring managers see your real impact.

 I always list my highest education level-a high school diploma is standard, but a degree in business or cosmetology really stands out.
 This shows I’m serious about my career.